benjaminjackman/looty/README.md

     looty/target/web/public/main/

-Load it in firefox with `about:debugging`
+Load it in firefox with `about:debugging` use looty-dev.html

 ### How to build for firefox reviewers and release:
-See [ReleaseProcedure](https://github.com/benjaminjackman/looty/blob/master/ReleaseProcedure) file for clues.

 Note: Firefox Add-on's come in form of .ixr files.
 Which are simply zip files with different extension.

+Bump version number in:

+    ./looty/src/main/public/manifest.json
+    ./looty/src/main/scala/looty/views/HomeView.scala

-#### Linux:
+ ### Linux:

     bin/deploy

 `/build/build.zip` will have the packaged file
+`/build/buildffsrc.zip` will have firefox release package file

 #### Windows: